 While this is a decadent treat that no person should come to the end of their life without trying, it has to be said that it contains raw egg products and there are people who believe that consuming raw eggs may kill you.
 This is, in point of fact, true.
 If your eggs come from a factory farm where the chickens are limited to a one foot cube and live in an enclosed space with 35,000 other chickens with poor ventilation in the poultry equivalent of the Amistad before the mutiny, you run a good chance of picking up some kind of pathogen, most likely salmonella, which will cause you to become violently ill, potentially killing you.
-To whit, buy good eggs from good people who treat their fowl well and you will be a far happier consumer of delectable treats.
+Rather than denying yourself such a tasty treat, perhaps you should consider buying good eggs from good people who treat their fowl well.

 - One large bowl (min.
 3 qts.)